-- 1) Requires, subject to appropriation, HCD to make funding available to establish the Unicorn Homes Transitional Housing for Homeless LGBTQ+ Youth Program (pilot program) as a five-year pilot program in the counties of San Diego, Los Angeles, and Sacramento. - 2) Requires the pilot program be administered by a local CBO, selected by each of the participating counties, that provides a majority of its services to the LGBTQ+ community. - 3) Requires the pilot program to: - a) Fund the CBOs providing emergency transitional housing for LGBTQ+ youth between 18 and 24 years of age, inclusive, experiencing homelessness due to family rejection, with the ultimate goal of the program being reunification with the youth's family; - b) Comply with the core components of Housing First as outlined in existing law; - c) Place eligible youth with volunteer host families, and, further, requires any individual in the host family who is 18 years of age or older and with whom the youth would be living to meet the following criteria: - i) Has not been convicted of driving under the influence within the past 10 years; - ii) Has not been convicted of a crime for which registration as a sex offender is required pursuant to existing law; - iii) Has not been convicted of domestic violence, child abuse, or human trafficking; and, - iv) Has successfully passed a Live Scan background check. - d) Place eligible youth with families who are able to provide crisis intervention with a trauma-informed approach to their care. - 4) Defines "trauma-informed approach" as: - a) Ensuring the physical and emotional safety of the youth by understanding, recognizing, and responding to the effects of trauma;
+- 1) Requires HCD, to the extent that an appropriation is made by the Legislature for these purposes, to establish the Program as a three-year pilot program to be administered by local CBOs providing a majority of their services to the lesbian, gay, bisexual, transgender, queer and/or questioning, and other non-cishet gender identities and sexualities (LGBTQ+) community in up to five selected counties. - 2) Requires the Program to meet all of the following requirements: - a) Fund the CBOs providing emergency transitional housing for LGBTQ+ youth between 18 and 24 years of age, inclusive, experiencing homelessness due to family rejection, with the ultimate goal of the Program being reunification with the youth's family when possible; - b) Place eligible youths with volunteer host families and requires any individual in the host family who is 18 years of age or older and with whom the youth would be living to meet all of the following criteria, pursuant to the results of a background check conducted via Live Scan: - i) Has not been convicted of driving under the influence within the past 10 years; - ii) Has not been convicted of a crime for which registration is required under the Sex Offender Registration Act; - iii) Has not been convicted of domestic violence, child abuse, or human trafficking; and, - iv) Has not been convicted of a violent felony, as defined. - 3) Place eligible youths with families who are able to provide crisis intervention with a traumainformed approach to their care. - 4) Comply with the core components of Housing First as outlined in existing law. - 5) Defines, for purposes of this section, a "trauma-informed approach" to include all of the following:

-- b) Preventing re-traumatization to ensure that the youth feel physically, psychologically, and emotionally safe in their placement with a host family; - c) Demonstrating trustworthiness and transparency when making decisions with the aim to build and maintain trust between the host family and the youth placed in their care; - d) Leveling power differences for shared decision-making by ensuring that those impacted by decisions have a voice in the decision-making process; and, - e) Empowering the youth to build on their strengths and identify strategies that will help them heal from trauma. - 5) Requires each CBO receiving funding to prepare a report to be submitted to the Legislature no later than December 31, 2024, and every December 31 thereafter, with the final report due on or before December 31, 2028. - 6) Requires the report to include the following information, to the extent available: - a) The number of times the CBO was contacted by an LGBTQ+ youth potentially eligible for the pilot program; - b) How many of those initial contacts became participants in the program; - c) How many of those initial contacts became repeat contacts; - d) How many of those initial contacts were referred to other resources and services; and, - e) How many of those initial contacts left the program for permanent housing. - 7) Makes inoperative and repeals the provisions of this bill as of January 1, 2029.
+- a) Ensuring the physical and emotional safety of the youth by understanding, recognizing, and responding to the effects of trauma; - b) Preventing re-traumatization to ensure that the youths feel physically, psychologically, and emotionally safe in their placement with a host family; - c) Demonstrating trustworthiness and transparency when making decisions with the aim to build and maintain trust between the host family and the youth placed in their care; - d) Leveling power differences for shared decision-making by ensuring that those impacted by decisions have a voice in the decision-making process; and, - e) Empowering the youths to build on their strengths and identify strategies that will help them heal from trauma. - 6) Requires each CBO that receives funding to prepare an annual report, to be submitted to HCD on or before December 31, 2026, and December 31, 2027, with the final report due on or before June 30, 2028, and requires the report to contain the following information, to the extent available: - a) The number of times the CBO was contacted by an LGBTQ+ youth potentially eligible for the Program created by these provisions; - b) How many of those initial contacts became participants in the Program; - c) How many of those initial contacts became repeat contacts; - d) How many of those initial contacts were referred to other resources and services; and, - e) How many of those initial contacts left the Program for permanent housing. - 7) Requires HCD to compile the annual reports into a final report to be submitted to the Legislature on or before December 31, 2028. - 8) Specifies that these provisions shall remain in effect only until January 1, 2029, and as of that date is repealed.